 APRIL 30th to MAY 5th, 2019 in SCHWERIN

 The 29th FILMKUNSTFEST MV (Mecklenburg-Western Pomerania Festival of Cinematic Arts) is just around the corner.
-Until February 28th, 2019, our expert festival-programme team is winnowing the variety of films that have been and are being submitted to enter one of the four competitions (feature film, children's and youth film, documentary feature and short film) whilst attending several film festivals to keep an eye out for oustanding motion pictures that might enter one of the festival's film sections.
+Until February, our expert festival-programme team was winnowing the variety of films that had been submitted to enter one of the four competitions (feature film, children's and youth film, documentary feature and short film) whilst attending several film festivals to keep an eye out for oustanding motion pictures that might enter one of the festival's film sections.
 Our public-relations team is screening the creative ideas of the festival's ad agency OKAPI whilst preparing press releases and newsletters as well as making loads of phone calls, and Festival Director Volker Kufahl is the one who's holding the reins.
 He's been forging out plans, discussing umpteen festival-related topics, watching hundreds of films and pulling all the strings so that the FILMKUNSTFEST MV in Schwerin, the state capital of Mecklenburg-Western Pomerania, may welcome its guests to the most tradition-steeped and visited film festival in Eastern Germany as scheduled on April 30th, 2019.

 2019 Honorary Award Recipient: Katharina Thalbach